Nikon D610 vs Sony A7R III

-The Nikon D610 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in October 2013 and October 2017.
+The Nikon D610 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in October 2013 and October 2017.
 The D610 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D610 and the Sony A7R III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D610 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (23 percent) than the Nikon D610.
 Moreover, the A7R III is markedly lighter (24 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.